socadk/design-practice-repository/activities/DPR-UserInterfaceMocking.md

 ### Benefits vs. Effort (Expected Benefits, Skill Levels)
 Creating some sort of mockup (whether that is a paper prototype or fully interactive design) is part of most teams' practices anyway; the value of such early validation is commonly agreed upon.

-However, it is usually done to improve communication between designers, developers and customers/end-users and not for service API design as outlined above.
+However, it is usually done to improve communication between designers, developers, and customers/end-users and not for service API design as outlined above.
 Hence, the extra effort is rather low.

 ### Hints and Pitfalls to Avoid